 Yes, porcelain tiles can be used for kitchen countertops.
 Aside from traditional porcelain tiles, there are also many porcelain benchtop options available.

 An excellent option for the shower, porcelain tiles can be used on the floors and the walls of your shower enclosure, providing a highly water resistant surface finish that is simple to clean and maintain.
 It is important to rinse off the surface of your porcelain tiles in the shower to prevent the build-up of calcium deposits, grime and soap scum.

-An Italian made porcelain tile, our Verona collection displays replicates the natural essence of limestone, offering a soft, classic style.
+An Italian made porcelain tile, our Positano collection replicates the natural essence of terrazzo, offering a soft, classic style.
 The floor tiles have been carried through into the shower enclosure for a seamless floor finish.